Portage (software): FreeBSD

 Gentoo/FreeBSD brings the Gentoo Linux design, structure, and tools such as Portage and the Gentoo Linux base layout to the FreeBSD operating system.
 Gentoo's GNU toolchain is used instead of the original FreeBSD one.

 Although the project is no longer maintained by any active Gentoo developers, there are instructions that allow installation of a full Gentoo/FreeBSD system.
 FreeBSD system ebuilds are integrated into the main portage tree, but this port is far from being complete due to the amount of packages needing to be ported and the lack of a proper Live CD (FreeSBIE's Live CD or FreeBSD setup CD is used during installation).

 The current (semi) official logo for Gentoo/FreeBSD is a daemonized "g", derived from original Gentoo Linux logo and inspired by the BSD Daemon.
 It was designed by Marius Morawski, responding to an unofficial contest launched by Diego Elio Pettenò on his blog.

 NetBSD

 Gentoo/NetBSD is a project to provide a GNU userland managed by Portage with a NetBSD kernel.
 The project was started by Damian Florczyk.
 Only the x86 architecture is targeted and the system as a whole is in an incomplete state.

 OpenBSD

-Gentoo/OpenBSD is a Gentoo/*BSD subproject to port Gentoo features such as Portage to the OpenBSD operating system.
-It was originally started by Grant Goodyear and is currently on development hiatus.
-An ISO image based on OpenBSD 3.8 is currently maintained by Karol Pasternak and can be downloaded from the project's web site.
+Gentoo/OpenBSD was a Gentoo/*BSD subproject to port Gentoo features such as Portage to the OpenBSD operating system.
+It was originally started by Grant Goodyear and is deprecated.
+An install guide is provided on the project page but is also marked as deprecated.